- Our Approach

 Launched in 1999 by two dedicated journalists seeking to provide an alternative to the all-pervasive pro-establishment media, for many years it was the sole independent news source in the country.
 Today, it is Malaysia’s most important – and most read – news website.

 After the fall of the Suharto regime in 1998, Santoso and a small group of journalist colleagues were looking for a way to end the state’s 30-year grip on news.
-They wanted to find a way to provide quality information and opinion to some of Indonesia’s 18,000 islands.
-Find out how they opened Indonesia to the world.
+They hit on the idea of creating a radio news agency to provide quality information and opinion to some of the country’s 18,000 islands, and open Indonesia to the world.

 The launch of NewsDay in June 2010 was a landmark in Zimbabwe’s recent history: it ended President Robert Mugabe’s seven-year control of daily news.
 With the appearance of NewsDay, for the first time since 2003 Zimbabweans had daily access to an alternative, objective source of news.